 We did a group visit to Derby Local Studies Library which holds records on Derby going back hundreds of years.
 Young people worked with library staff to search their archive including index cards and catalogue cards (images left and right).
 They did not find any records of Derby hip hop.

 We knew Deda Dance had held many hip hop events over the years and one member of staff had hundreds of photos (image right).
-Digital copies of these photographs are now available online on this website.
+Digital copies of these photographs are now available on this website.
 View these photographs.